howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 Field("votes", ListType(VoteType), resolve = c => votesFetcher.deferRelSeq(voteByLinkRel, c.value.id))
 ```

-Both are almost the same, the only difference is a type of `Relation` we're using as the first argument.
+Both are almost the same, the only difference is the type of `Relation` we're using as the first argument.
 Actually in this way you can add any relation you want.

-There is one missing part: `DAO.getVotesByRelationIds` fuction, lets create it now.
-This function should match what kind of relation we're asking for, and filter by field depends of that relation.
+There is one missing part: `DAO.getVotesByRelationIds` function, let's create it now.
+This function should match the kind of relation we're asking for, and filter by field depends on that relation.

 <Instruction>